ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 ![cells to vertices](/static/images/kruskal-maze-generator/cells-vertex.png)

-At this point we can start to implement Kruskal's algorithm.
-The first step is to convert all the vertices to individual [disjoint sets](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).
-We'll do that by creating a custom class to hold a cell's coordinates while support disjoint set operations.
-We might as well create a class to represent our edges too.
+The first step of Kruskal's algorithm is to convert all the vertices to individual [disjoint sets](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).
+We'll do that by creating a custom `VertexDisjointSet` class to hold a vertex's (e.g, cell) coordinates while supporting disjoint set operations.
+Additionally we will add an `Edge` class to represent the relation between two vertex.

 ```javascript
 // define outside of setup function